VertaAI/modeldb-client/README.md

 Thanks for stopping by, and for taking your first step towards a healthier, more sustainable model lifecycle!

-Come see [our user guide and documentation](https://verta.readthedocs.io/en/docs/index.html) to get started.
+Come see [our user guide and documentation](https://verta.readthedocs.io/en/master/index.html) to get started.

----
+## `verta/`
+This subdirectory contains the actual Python package.

+### `verta/verta/`
+This subdirectory contains all the source code for the package.

+### `verta/tests/`
+This subdirectory contains unit and integrartion test scripts.

+### `verta/docs/`
+This subdirectory contains documentation source files for hosting on ReadTheDocs.

+### `verta/requirements.txt`
+This requirements file lists packages for developing the Verta package.

+### `verta/setup.py`
+This script contains metadata for building and distributing the Verta package.

+### `verta/upload.sh
+This shell script builds and uploads the Verta package to PyPI.

+## `workflows/`
+This subdirectory contains example and demo Jupyter notebooks

-# Contributing
+## Contributing
 1. from the root directory of the repository, run these commands:
     1. `git submodule init`
     1. `git submodule update`